 Several studies have found evidence for greater mispronunciation sensitivity as children develop (Altvater-Mackensen, 2010; Altvater-Mackensen, Feest, & Fikkert, 2014; Feest & Fikkert, 2015; Mani & Plunkett, 2007).
 More precisely, the difference in target looking for correct and mispronounced trials is reported to be smaller in younger infants and grows as infants develop.
 Other studies have found no difference in mispronunciation sensitivity at different ages (Bailey & Plunkett, 2002; Swingley & Aslin, 2000; Zesiger, Lozeron, Levy, & Frauenfelder, 2012).
 For example, Swingley and Aslin (2000) tested infants over a wide age range of 5 months (18 to 23 months).
 They found that age correlated with target fixations for both correct and mispronounced labels, whereas the difference between the two (mispronunciation sensitivity) did not.
 At least one study has found evidence for infants to become less sensitive to mispronunciations as they develop, showing a decrease in sensitivity from 18 to 24 months (Mani & Plunkett, 2011).

 Given the diverse evidence for developmental change, or lack thereof, the question arises as to what could be driving these differences.
+We thus summarize the possible cognitive and methodological explanations for an increase, a decrease, or unchanged sensitivity to mispronunciations throughout infancy.

+An increase is predicted by maturing phono-lexical representations.
 The first words that infants learn are often not similar sounding (e.g. mama, ball, kitty; Charles-Luce & Luce, 1995) and encoding representations for these words using fine phonological detail may not be necessary.
 With time, more phonologically similar words are learned, which may drive a need to the infant to represent familiar words with more fine phonological detail.
 A growing vocabulary also reflects increased experience or familiarity with words, which may sharpen the phonological detail of their representations (Barton, Miller, & Macken, 1980).
-If vocabulary growth leads to an increase in the phonological specificity of infants’ word representation, we should find a relationship between vocabulary size and mispronunciation sensitivity.
+Consequently, if vocabulary growth leads to an increase in the phonological specificity of infants’ word representation, we should find a relationship between vocabulary size and mispronunciation sensitivity.
 Yet, the majority of studies examining a potential association between mispronunciation sensitivity and vocabulary size have concluded that there is no relationship (Bailey & Plunkett, 2002; Ballem & Plunkett, 2005; Mani, Coleman, & Plunkett, 2008; Mani & Plunkett, 2007; Swingley, 2009; Swingley & Aslin, 2000, 2002; Zesiger et al., 2012).
 One notable exception comes from Mani and Plunkett (2010).
 Here, 12-month-old infants were divided into low and high vocabulary groups.
 High vocabulary infants showed greater sensitivity to vowel mispronunciations than low vocabulary infants, although this was not the case for consonant mispronunciations.
 Taken together, there is very little evidence for a role of vocabulary size in mispronunciation sensitivity.
-In our current meta-analysis, we include the relationship between mispronunciation sensitivity and vocabulary size to better understand this issue.
+In our current meta-analysis, we include the relationship between mispronunciation sensitivity and vocabulary size to better understand this issue, especially if we were to find a positive relationship between age and mispronunciation sensitivity.